m1h4/website/content/_index.md

 TL; DR;

 I’ve finally taken the time to arrange a dedicated web server and created a more professional and comprehensive website.
-Read more
+[Read more]({{< relref "posts/hello-world.md" >}}).

-You can find my applications on the [Applications](/apps/) page
+You can find my applications on the [Applications](/apps/) page.